-This accessibility statement applies to the Milton Keynes College website, located at www.mkcollege.ac.uk
+This accessibility statement applies to the Milton Keynes College Group website, located at www.mkcollege.ac.uk

 This website is run by Milton Keynes College.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

-- change colours, contrast levels and fonts (using Reachdeck accessibility toolbar)
+- change colours, contrast levels and fonts (using our Userway accessibility widget)

 - zoom in up to 300% without the text spilling off the screen

 - navigate most of the website using just a keyboard